 Brands are always on the hunt for a strong presence and results, and in-app sponsorships have come up as an ideal mobile marketing strategy.
 While for free apps, it’s another great way to earn money.

 In-app sponsorship and partnership take advertising to the next level.
-It provides advertisers a more integrated presence by connecting to the right audience with the purchase intent.
+It provides advertisers with a more integrated presence by connecting to the right audience with the purchase intent.
 It also helps the advertisers associate their brand with the positive app experience improving their brand awareness and sales.

 Apart from generating revenue, partnerships with other products and apps can improve the user experience and app offerings.